judsonlmoore/judsonlmoore.com/_posts/blog/2016-10-03-honoree-corder-review-must-write-book.markdown

 ## Will You Accept the Challenge?

 Now it is your turn!
 What will you do?
 Will you read this book?
 Will you write your own book?
 [Buying it now on Amazon](http://amzn.to/2dmMtlo) is the first step.
 I would LOVE to discuss this book and your writing with you further.
-Please leave me a comment below, or contact me directly at [@JudsonLMoore](http://twitter.com/judsonlmoore).
+Please leave me a comment below, or contact me directly at [@JudsonLMoore](https://twitter.com/judsonlmoore).

 **Spoiler Alert #2:** I am writing a book!
 Look for it later this year.
 To be alerted of all my updates and when my book is published, [subscribe to my newsletter now]({{ site.url }}/subscribe/).

-{% cloudinary default /assets/images/2016/09/honoree-corder-headshot-e1474796598717.jpg alt="Honoree Corder, Author" description="About Honorée Corder" %}
+{% cloudinary /assets/images/2016/09/honoree-corder-headshot-e1474796598717.jpg alt="Honoree Corder, Author" description="About Honorée Corder" %}

 Honorée Corder is the author of 20 books, including _You Must Write a Book, Vision to Reality_, _Prosperity for Writers_, _Business Dating_, *The Successful Single Mom* book series, _If Divorce is a Game, These are the Rules_, and _The Divorced Phoenix_.
 She is also Hal Elrod’s business partner in _The Miracle Morning_ book series.
 She also does all sorts of other magical things, and her badassery is legendary.
 You can find out more at [HonoreeCorder.com](http://honoreecorder.com/).